ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: UTF-8 Plain Text

 Description: Basic text subtitles.
-For more information, see (#subtitles) on Subtitles.
+For more information see (#subtitles) on Subtitles.

 ### S_TEXT/SSA